Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

-As shown by the picture you can:
+As shown by the picture it is possible to:
 1) ignore domain description to temporarily work without the domain description
-2) change the strategy of how the domain description is filtered
+2) change the strategy of how the domain description is filtered:
-    - according to our experiments the syntactic variation works the best however, you can change the filtering variation to force the assistant to generate different suggestions for attributes and associations
+    - according to our experiments, the syntactic variation works the best however, it can be changed to force the assistant to generate different suggestions for attributes and associations